You can view all of our policy documents, including security and disclosure practices, at Policies.

 - Slack is the custodian of data on behalf of the teams that use Slack.
 We don’t own team communication data.
 Teams own their data.
 They like it that way and so do we.

 - At Slack we believe that more transparency is better than less.
 We try to make our product easy to use, with settings and options that are easy to find and understand.
 This is good for privacy, good for the product, and good for Slack customers and users.
+To foster greater transparency, we have published a Transparency Report, which is our summary of government and law enforcement requests for user data and content removal from Slack, and our User Data Request Policy explaining our policy requests regarding user data and content removal requests.

 - We think that having more information be easily accessible and searchable wherever you go, whatever device you have, is better than having less.
 So this is how we built Slack.
 Teams can select their own data retention policies (depending on their level of service) but our defaults show our bias.
 Administrators and owners can change these settings but we want you to know where we stand.